Nearly-Linear Time Private Hypothesis Selection with the Optimal Approximation Factor: Introduction

 In this paper, we study a specific instance of distribution estimation under the constraint of differential privacy, referred to as {\em Hypothesis Selection}.
 In this problem, we are given a finite collection of $\numHypotheses$ {\em candidate distributions} $\HH \coloneqq \left\{H_1, H_2, \ldots, H_n\right\}$, known as hypotheses, and a dataset of i.i.d.\ samples drawn from an {\em unknown} distribution $P$.
 The goal is to select a hypothesis in $\totalhyposet$ that well-approximates the true data distribution.

-A long line of research has studied hypothesis selection in the non-private setting~\cite{Yatracos85, DevroyeL96, DevroyeL97, DevroyeL01, MahalanabisS08, daskalakisG14, SureshOAJ14, AcharyaJOS14, AcharyaFJOS18, BousquetBKEM21, aliakbarpourBS23, AamandACINS23, aliakbarpourBS24}.
+A long line of research has studied hypothesis selection in the non-private setting~\cite{Yatracos85, DevroyeL96, DevroyeL97, DevroyeL01, MahalanabisS08, daskalakisG14, SureshOAJ14, AcharyaJOS14, AcharyaFJOS18, BousquetBKEM21, aliakbarpourBS23, AamandACINS23, aamand2024statistical, aliakbarpourBS24}.
 These algorithms' performances are evaluated across three key aspects: {\em \textbf{i)} sample complexity, \textbf{ii)} time complexity, and \textbf{iii)} approximation factor.} Early work has shown that hypothesis selection admits highly sample-efficient algorithms, requiring only $\Theta(\log n)$ samples, a logarithmic dependence on the number of hypotheses, and no dependence on the domain size of distributions~\cite{Yatracos85, DevroyeL96, DevroyeL97, DevroyeL01}.
 The sample efficiency is achieved by only needing to estimate probabilities of $O(n^2)$ special sets, called Scheff\'e sets, according to $P$ (see Equation~\eqref{eq:scheffe} for a definition).
 Moreover, several works~\cite{daskalakisG14, AcharyaFJOS18, aliakbarpourBS23, aliakbarpourBS24} have shown that one can find a valid hypothesis in roughly linear time in $n$.
+Recently, \cite{aamand2024statistical} characterized the statistical-computational trade-off of the problem when the distributions have finite domain.

 Another key aspect is the accuracy of the selected hypothesis, measured by the total variation distance to the true distribution.
 The approximation factor (denoted by $\multiplicativeError$) measures this distance relative to the minimum distance between $P$ and a hypothesis in $\totalhyposet$.
 A notable lower bound established in~\cite{BousquetKS19} shows that achieving $\multiplicativeError < 3$ is impossible unless the number of samples is polynomial in the domain size of $P$.
 In an interesting development, Aliakbarpour et al.~\cite{aliakbarpourBS24} recently proposed an algorithm that simultaneously achieves a logarithmic sample complexity, nearly-linear time complexity, and the optimal approximation factor $\alpha = 3$, representing a compelling performance in all three critical aspects of this problem.